MrMagicalSoftware/docker-configuration/README.md

 How to Run :

-sudo docker run -dp: 80:80 app
+sudo docker run -dp 80:80 app

 How to stop container :